 cleaned prior to making contact with product.

-are utilized for raw material are not utilized for finished
+protective garments that are utilized for raw material are not utilized

-In the event it will be necessary to transfer the
+the event it will be necessary to transfer the employee into these

-Raw material containers are not left open to prevent
+containers are not left open to prevent contamination with in-process

 the floor and all applicable workstations and equipment